codiga/doc.codiga.io/docs/code-snippets/jetbrains.md

 ---
-id: coding-assistant-jetbrains
+id: jetbrains
-title: Codiga JetBrains Integration for Smart Code Snippets
+title: Code Snippets for all JetBrains IDEs
 sidebar_label: JetBrains IDE
 description: Import, share and use code snippets within your JetBrains product.
 Works IntelliJ, Clion, Datagrip, PHP Storm, Rubymine and more.
 keywords: